 Complaints should be filed in a timely manner.
-Complaints against students may be filed by anyone who feels the Student Standard of Conduct has been violated.
-A complaint must be received in writing by the Office of Student Affairs.
-Students and staff may file complaints directly in the Office of Student Affairs or complaints may be sent via email to the Director of Student Affairs or his or her designee, (hereafter "Director").
-Complaints should include as much detail as possible and make a specific reference to the part of the Student Standard of Conduct the complainant feels has been violated.
-If the complaint involves perceived criminal activity, it should immediately be reported to Campus Safety and Security (856-681-6287) who will then forward a report to Student Affairs.
-If a complaint provides evidence that presence of the accused student on campus may pose a threat to others or to the continuance of normal College function, the College reserves the right to impose an interim suspension from campus pending a disciplinary hearing.
+Students and staff may file complaints directly to the appropriate Director.
+Complaints should include as much detail as possible and make a specific reference to the part of the Student Code of Conduct the Complainant feels has been violated.
+If the complaint involves perceived criminal activity, it should immediately be reported Campus Security who will then forward a report to the appropriate Director.
+If a complaint provides evidence that presence of an accused student on campus may pose a threat to others or to the continuance of normal College function, the College reserves the right to impose an interim suspension from campus pending a disciplinary hearing.